 - There will be no professional typesetting.
-Authors must use the PACM journal class file or Word template which will shortly be available here: http://www.acm.org/publications/acm-latex-style-guide
+Authors must use the ACM Large article format option within the Consolidated ACM TeX or Word template which is available here: http://www.acm.org/publications/authors/submissions

 - ACM’s standard journal submission system will not be used by PACM because it would require significant cost for configuration and development time to fit the standard PACM model and add new ongoing administrative costs.

 - Production costs charged to the SIGs for these journals will be in line with previous production costs for proceedings.
 In the first year, ACM will absorb any difference in actual costs.
 Subsequently, direct costs will be adjusted to reflect actual experience.

 PACM editors may choose whatever submission system they are most comfortable with.
 At a minimum, the submission system chosen needs to support at least two rounds of review and revision and maintain reviewer assignments through to decision.
 Editors will be responsible for selection of articles for each issue in a volume and informing ACM HQ journal staff of the issue line-up.
 Ideally, the submission system will provide editors with configuration support for issue designation and assignment of accepted articles to specific issues.